botanical/botanical.github.io/about.md

 <br/>
 Jennifer Tran is a formally trained American Computer Scientist turned Software Engineer and Technical Writer.
 She uses her acquired skills to make the world a more inclusive and accessible place.

+Most of her Software Engineering experience pertains to backend, and most of her technical writing experience is in API documentation and Test documentation.

 Jennifer is a graduate of the University of California, San Diego (BS, Computer Science).

 <br/>